-There is a rich history of kayaking in Greenland, a cultural symbol of its people and its birthplace.
+There's a rich history of kayaking in Greenland, the birthplace of the kayak itself.
 Much of what Greenland has to offer can be experienced by kayak.

-Feel an extreme nearness to nature as you kayak around the massive fjords, gliding over crystal clear waters along the rugged coastline that has been paddled by the Inuit for thousands of years.
+You'll feel an extreme nearness to nature as you kayak around massive fjords, gliding over crystal clear waters along a rugged coastline that has been paddled by the Inuit for thousands of years.
 Hear the sounds of Greenland--the calls of seabirds, the crunch of the ice and sounds of the abundant wildlife--from the surface of the sea.

-2. Ilulissat Icefjord - a UNESCO World Heritage Site
+2. See the Ilulissat Icefjord, a UNESCO World Heritage Site

 4. See the Northern Lights on 300 Clear Nights a Year